glennmckechnie/weewx-mesowx/README.md

          all errors are possible when initially setting it up, but only #1 and possibly #3 should occur after that, thus always fail for #2, and retry for #1 and #3

 # Troubleshooting

 These are from README-lirpa.md, the original notes included when Mesowx was first released.
 They are still relevant

 Check your web server/PHP logs for errors.
-Make sure that logging is enabled in your `php.ini`.
-To confirm,· check your `php.ini` for the following diretives:
+Make sure that logging is enabled in your _php.ini_.
+To confirm, check your 'php.ini' for the following directives:

 * [log_errors](http://www.php.net/manual/en/errorfunc.configuration.php#ini.log-errors) enabled
 * [error_log](http://www.php.net/manual/en/errorfunc.configuration.php#ini.error-log) where to look for logs
-* [error_reporting](http://www.php.net/manual/en/errorfunc.configuration.php#ini.error-reporting) should be set to `E_ALL & ~E_NOTICE & ~E_STRICT & ~E_DEPRECATED`
+* [error_reporting](http://www.php.net/manual/en/errorfunc.configuration.php#ini.error-reporting) should be set to 'E_ALL & ~E_NOTICE & ~E_STRICT & ~E_DEPRECATED'

-To help pinpoint the issues, it can be helpful to inspect the browser network traffic using a development tool· Use "Inspect Element" in Firefox and keep an eye out for javascript errors.
-Using these tools you can inspect the HTTP responses·
+To help pinpoint the issues, it can be helpful to inspect the browser network traffic using a development tool.
+Use "Inspect Element" in Firefox and keep an eye out for javascript errors.
+Using these tools you can inspect the HTTP responses.
 For more details about what the root cause may be.

 mesowx.py errors will be logged to syslog.
-Try putting Weewx in debug mode (set `debug=1` in your weewx.conf) to gather more information.
+Try putting Weewx in debug mode (set 'debug=1' in your weewx.conf) to gather more information.

 ----
 # HALT, before you continue reading, take note.